PillowFishSticks/My-Resume/README.md

 #### Navbar
 - The navbar features on every page.

-- The navigation bar features the site owner name 'Mark Percy'on the far left, and website pages on the far right which include Home, Resume, Projects, and Contact.
+- The navigation bar features the site owners name 'Mark Percy' on the far left, and website pages on the far right which include Home, Resume, Projects, and Contact.

 - **In desktop view** on the left side of the navbar is the name of the site owner 'Mark Percy'